DataExplorerSB/Excel/Projct_4.md

 # FORMULA
 	Combination of Functions		Ex.
 If(Sum(rng)>200,Vlookup(),Hlookup())
 # Difference between Function and Formula
 	a).
-Function is System defined but formula is user defined b).
-Function is single syntex but formula is combination of function
+Function is System defined but formula is user defined. b).
+Function is single syntex but formula is combination of function. c).
-	c).
 Function is not analytical but formula is analytical. d).
 Function is independent but formula is dependent
 ![image](https://github.com/Peacock333/Excel/assets/142161753/0e5021cd-eb54-4386-a07d-138fc80e8ac1)